Dr. Brian Druker and Ms. LaDonna Lopossa, one of the earliest patients to benefit from Gleevec

 The structure of Gleevec was determined by X-ray crystallography.
 It bears a passing resemblance to ATP.
 Gleevec, and other inhibitors of bcr-Abl kinase that were discovered subsequently, works by binding competitively to the same part of the Abl kinase that ATP normally occupies.
 It is a competitive, efficient, inhibitor of ATP binding.

 The structure of the complex formed between Gleevec and the Abl kinase has also been determined by X-ray crystallography, and it confirms that the drug binds in the same part of the protein that is occupied by ATP during its kinase action (7).
 Gleevec binds an inactive conformation of the bcr-Abl kinase and thereby prevents its auto-phosphorylation (the kinase first adds a phosphate group to itself to become activated).

 An even more revealing, three-dimensional representation can be found at this web site.
-To get a 3-dimensional impression of the molecule at this site, click first on the button “Fullscreen” at the bottom, then “Spin”.
+You can get a good impression of the 3-dimensional structure of the molecule by clicking on the button labelled “Spin”.
 Notice how intimately Gleevec contacts parts of the protein.
 Binding is tight, inhibition is strong.

 The pharmaceutical business is a business